Division of Social Sciences & History

-Editor, with Robert Englebert, French Connections: Cultural Mobility in North America and the Atlantic World.
+French Connections: Cultural Mobility in North America and the Atlantic World.
 Baton Rouge: Louisiana State University Press.
-(Under Contract)
+2020. (co-edited with Robert Englebert)

 Essays and Articles

-“Race and Religion in Nineteenth-Century New Orleans: The History and Context in Voodoo and Power,” Journal of African American History, vol. 102, no. 4 (Fall 2017): in press.
+“Race and Religion in Nineteenth-Century New Orleans: The History and Context in Voodoo and Power,” Journal of African American History, vol. 103, no. 1 (Spring 2018): in press.

 “To Fashion Ourselves Citizens: Colonization, Belonging, and the Problem of Nationhood in the Atlantic South, 1829-1859,” in Whitney Nell Stewart and John Garrison Marks, eds., Race and Nation in the Age of Emancipations.
 Athens: University of Georgia Press.
 2018.